-Other grounds: If you are applying for special consideration, assignment extension or deferred assessment on other grounds, you must submit suitable documentary evidence, such as a bereavement notice, letter from employer, health practitioner or professional, statutory declaration (signed by a Justice of Peace or appropriate authority), copy of accident report etc. In all cases, the documentation is to contain the name, date and contact details of the person providing the evidence.
-Assignment extensions for up to and including three calendar days that are not related to group assessment are exempt from this requirement.
+If you are applying for special consideration, assignment extension or deferred assessment on other grounds, you must submit suitable documentary evidence, such as a bereavement notice, letter from employer, practitioner or professional, statutory declaration (signed by a Justice of Peace), copy of accident report etc. In all cases, the documentation is to contain the name, date and contact details of the person providing the evidence.
+Assignment extensions for up to and including 3 calendar days that are not related to group assessment are exempt from this requirement.

-The requirement for a Justice of the Peace or appropriate authority to witness a statutory declaration is not required where the Deputy Vice Chancellor (Education) approves that a specific student cohort is deemed to be impacted by a pandemic.
+The requirement for a Justice of the Peace to witness a statutory declaration is not required where the Deputy Vice Chancellor (Education) approves that a specific student cohort is deemed to be impacted by a pandemic.
 The statutory declaration should include sufficient information for the relevant decision maker to consider in support of the direct impact.